 Kawiti Glow Worm Caves, Waiomio

-Go deep below the hills of North Island and step inside the Kawiti Glow Worm Caves, where a colony of tiny luminescent worms creates a spectacular light show in the dark.
+Go deep below the hills of the North Island of New Zealand and step inside the Kawiti Glow Worm Caves, where a colony of tiny luminescent worms creates a spectacular light show in the dark.

 Learn more about these carnivorous insects and how they use their twinkling powers to attract prey in this 360-degree video with informative descriptions from National Geographic.